 Manufacturers of bacterial additives claim that their products remove grease and enhance the performance of grease traps and interceptors.
 Such additives cannot be substituted for a grease removal device and regular inspection and maintenance.
-If you decide to use an additive, make sure the product you select is not an emulsifier, which simply keeps grease in suspension temporarily and allows it to flow to the sewer system.
+If a customer decides to use an additive, they need to make sure the product you select is not an emulsifier, which simply keeps grease in suspension temporarily and allows it to flow to the sewer system.